Position: Professor of Radio Astronomy, Curtin University and Director, Murchison Widefield Array.

 In November 2011, the SKA Organisation was formed, and Melanie was appointed to the Board of Directors for the Square Kilometre Array project.

 In 2012, it was announced that the SKA will be split over the South African and African sites and Australia.
+Melanie traveled regularly across the world, with her work on the Square Kilometre Array, whose headquarters are in London.

 SKA will have a life span of at least 50 years.
 By 2030, the project will have been scaled up to 2,000 dishes in South Africa and one million antennae in Australia.

 All these dishes and antennae will result in extremly large amounts of data – it is estimated the array could generate an exabyte a day of raw data!
 This poses challenges for data storage and processing.
-Melanie is the task leader for the Science Pipeline of the SKA Science Data Processor Work, leading a team of staff and students at Victoria University who are looking at ways to process the data such as algorithms to identify patterns within the data.
+Melanie was the task leader for the Science Pipeline of the SKA Science Data Processor Work, leading a team of staff and students at Victoria University who were looking at ways to process the data such as algorithms to identify patterns within the data.
 Melanie says, “SKA is, in a sense, a prototype for what the world of data analytics will look like in the future.
 Looking for patterns in complex data sets is what is needed for the SKA and it’s what will be needed for finance, health, meteorology, the internet and pretty much everything where humans will have to deal with big data.”

 New Zealand is a great place to be doing science just now.